 At The Olde English, we serve an eclectic English menu focusing on classic pub fare and English staples like Fish & Chips, while incorporating the cultural influences of India and the Caribbean to name just a few.
 Our seasonal menu uses fresh, scratch items and changes with the weather, so be sure to check them out regularly.

-British beers (plus Guinness & rotating domestic beers), single malt scotches, wine, and hand-crafted cocktails compliment our lunch, dinner and brunch menus.
+British beers (plus Guinness & rotating domestic beers), single malt scotches, wine, and hand-crafted cocktails and mocktails complement our lunch, dinner and brunch menus.
 All of which can be enjoyed fireside in one of our cozy dining rooms, on the front patio along Broadway, or in our lovely English garden in the rear of the property.

 We offer on- and off-site catering for weddings, birthdays, holidays, and more.
 Head to our catering page for more information.